National Weather Service Forecast for: Mashpee MA

 Wednesday

-A slight chance of showers after 2pm.
-Cloudy, with a high near 52.
-Northeast wind 9 to 11 mph, with gusts as high as 21 mph.
-Chance of precipitation is 20%.
+A chance of showers.
+Cloudy, with a high near 69.
+Northeast wind 10 to 13 mph.
+Chance of precipitation is 40%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Wednesday Night

-A chance of showers, mainly before 8pm, then a chance of rain after 10pm.
-Cloudy, with a low around 48.
-East wind 10 to 13 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+A chance of showers, mainly before 5am.
+Mostly cloudy, with a low around 60.
+North wind 7 to 9 mph.
+Chance of precipitation is 40%.

 Thursday